 Many other typical tropical infections pose greater risk than Zika virus infection for pregnant women and their unborn children.

 Sexual transmission appears uncommon at present.
 For couples where one or both partners (symptomatic or asymptomatic) have returned from or reside in a Zika-risk area, practicing abstinence or safer sex (consistent male or female condom use, nonpenetrative sex, and a reduced number of sexual partners) is recommended for, at least, the duration of the pregnancy when the female partner is pregnant.
 Travelers with symptoms should ideally abstain from sex pending test results and seek expert advice if Zika virus infection is proven.

 Current understanding is that, if infected, Zika virus usually remains in the blood of an infected person for about 10 days.
 The virus will not cause infection in a baby that is conceived after the virus has cleared from the mother’s blood.
-Men living in areas with no active transmission of Zika virus, but returning from active transmission areas, should abstain from sex or practice safer sex for a period of at least 6 months upon return.
-Women returning from active transmission areas or after having unprotected sex with an infected partner should wait at least 8 weeks before attempting to conceive.
+Men living in areas with no active transmission of Zika virus, but returning from active transmission areas, should abstain from sex or practice safer sex for a period of at least 3 months upon return before attempting conception.
+Women returning from active transmission areas or after having unprotected sex with an infected partner should wait at least 2 months before attempting to conceive.
 These recommendations apply to both symptomatic and asymptomatic persons.
-The longest interval from symptom onset in an index case to documented sexual transmission is 32 to 41 days.
-However, WHO, in contrast to most other authorities, advises couples or women, whether symptomatic or asymptomatic, to wait 6 months after return before attempting to conceive.
+The longest interval from symptom onset in an index case to documented sexual transmission is 41 days.

 Countries are developing their own policies regarding blood donation.
 In the U.S., the recommendation is that all blood donations be screened and deferred for 120 days following a positive test or symptom resolution, whichever timeframe is longer.